Ramla is a city in central Israel (on Via Maris) established more than a thousand years ago. And you can visit various attractions.

 Some researchers claim that the tower was possibly built as a minaret, an architectural structure serving the muezzin when he calls the Muslim faithful to prayer five times a day.

 You can see the White Tower in the photo above.
 But unfortunately, we could not visit it.
-We arrived a couple of minutes before 7 pm, and it was almost the closure time.
-And hence I mentioned times, here they are.
+We arrived minutes before 19:00, which was almost the closure time.
+And since I mentioned times, here they are.

-The opening hours of The White Tower are the same as of the Pool Of The Arches.
-You can see them at the beginning of this post, or in the following photo.
+The opening hours of The White Tower are the same as of The Pool of Arches.
+You can see them at the beginning of this post or in the following photo.

-Entrance feed is 10 NIS per adult or 9 NIS per child (you can see a photo of the fees in the Pool Of The Arches section).
+The entrance fee is 10 NIS per adult or 9 NIS per child (you can see a photo of the costs in the Pool Of The Arches section).

 As part of the Ramla Festival Celebrations, you could purchase tickets for different concerts.
 We did not.
-Thus, at this point after seeing everything at the main compound, we called it for the evening and headed home.
+Thus, after seeing everything at the main compound, we called it for the evening and headed home.

 Have you ever been to Ramla?
 Tell us about your experience in the comments below.